cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Installing from File
 ====================

-.. note:: Installation of Loom packages create user 'loom' if not present.
-If the user 'loom' already exists on the system, then that user id will be used to run all the loom services.
-The user can be LDAP created user.
+.. note:: Installation of Loom packages creates a user with the username 'loom'.
+If the user 'loom' already exists on the system, then that user account will be used to run all of the Loom services.
+The username can also be externally created using LDAP.

 Yum
 ---